-WE ARE CLOSED TO VISITORS UNTIL FURTHER NOTICE
+THE FARM IS UNFORTUNATELY STILL CLOSED TO VISITORS UNTIL FURTHER NOTICE DUE TO COVID19

 Arkadia Alpacas at Great Ground Farm was started by author & former circus ringmaster Drew Thomas in 2015.
 Recognising the immense possibilities offered by these mythical creatures from South America (not least their remarkably low impact on the environment SEE BELOW), he set about acquiring the genetics to develop a small herd specialising in coloured alpacas to produce fine fibre in a range of natural colours.

 The herd now stands at over 40 alpacas and their show success has secured the future of the Arkadia herd.

 There is a large push to be more user friendly in what we do on a daily basis.
 This includes farming and everything that goes with it.
 There have been a variety of investigations on the environmental impact of camelids, including their containment, shelter, feed intake, water intake, faecal output, faecal examination for pathogens and pasture management.

 Camelids are easily contained and rarely challenge fencing.
 These species do not perform activities that are destructive to fencing and wooden structures and rarely jump through, over, or under fences.
 Shelter must be provided for protection against adverse weather conditions.
 Three-sided shelters with a room are usually adequate for the requirement.

 Camelids consume approximately similar amounts of water as do goats (approximately 5 to 7 litres per head per day for alpacas).
 Daily urine output of alpacas (average adult body weight 60 to 75 kg) are similar to that of sheep (average adult body weight 60 to 135 kg) and goats (average adult body weight 57 to 90kg).
 Thus, the biological equivalency to sheep in approximately equal.